-One of services provided by WestArk RSVP is Medicare assistance and advocacy.
+WestArk RSVP provides Medicare assistance and advocacy throughout the year.
 Volunteers serve by assisting Medicare beneficiaries (both aged and disabled) in:

 WestArk RSVP has a core group of volunteers who have been involved with Medicare advocacy for many years.
 Each year additional Medicare volunteers are recruited enabling WestArk RSVP to assist more Medicare beneficiaries.
 In partnership with the Arkansas Insurance Department, Senior Health Insurance Information Program (SHIIP), RSVP members (serving as SHIIP Advocates) receive intensive annual training and certification.